mort-de-cleopatre-ima-expo-top-expo-juin-paris-le-

 A Fighting Exile at the Army Museum

-Between 1939 and 1945, while the Second World War raged on, many artists, as well as intellectuals and scientists, chose to flee Vichy France to seek exile.
-They fled to protect themselves, but above all, they fled to resist even stronger.
-Through this new exhibition, the unique journey of these personalities marked by exile is highlighted at the Army Museum until June 22, 2025.
-It’s a historical and artistic narrative set against the backdrop of the 80th anniversary of Liberation, aiming to be as informative as it is moving.
+Between 1939 and 1945, while the Second World War was raging, many artists, as well as intellectuals and scientists, chose to flee Vichy France to go into exile.
+They fled to protect themselves, but more importantly, they fled to resist even stronger.
+Through this new exhibition, the unique journeys of these personalities marked by exile are highlighted at the Army Museum until June 22, 2025.
+It’s a historical and artistic narrative that comes as part of the 80th anniversary of Liberation, aiming to be as enlightening as it is moving.

 Voir cette publication sur Instagram